squ1rrel-ctf/squ1rrel.dev/_posts/2025-04-06-squ1rrel-portrait.md

 author: kyleburgess2025
 ---

-It's like DeviantArt, but with a report button to keep it less Deviant. *Reporting a gallery will make the admin bot visit it.*
+It's like DeviantArt, but with a report button to keep it less Deviant.

 Welcome to Portrait, the final challenge I wrote and my first XSS challenge.
 The idea for this challenge came from a super cool Canvas vuln I read about recently.
 This XSS vulnerability in the Canvas course software was found by Andrew Healey and can be read about [here](https://github.com/andrew-healey/canvas-lms-vuln).
-The vulnerability comes from an outdated version of JQuery being used - namely, 1.7.2, which has [this vulnerability](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-9251).
+The vulnerability comes from an outdated version of JQuery being used - namely, `1.7.2`, which has [this vulnerability](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-9251).
 The name of this challenge, Portrait, is a cheeky reference to the Canvas vulnerability.

 # The Problem